arnsenglander/recall-demo-app/client/README.md

 This is an example frontend app that can be used as a starting point for a wide variety of apps.

-Features

-- On-demand meeting bot: Instantly send a bot to any meeting platform - all you need is the link!
-- AI transcription, summaries, and sentiment: Uses the intelligence capabilities of multiple industry-leading generative AI providers, all through Recall's unified API.

 This is only a glimpse into what you can build on top of Recall.
 The possibilities are [endless](/README.md)

 Application Structure